srm-kzilla/zeus-backend/README.md

 <br>

 ```
-A demonstartaion of one of the api calls, returning event details.
+A demonstrataion of one of the api calls, returning event details.
 ```

 <div align="center">